vonovak/react-to-imperative/README.md

         maxDepth?: number;
         elementCreator?: ElementCreator;
       }
-) => O[]
+) => O[];
 ```

 The first arguments is an (array of) React elements from which you want to extract props.
-The second argument is either a props-extracting function or an object which allows advanced control.
-It returns an array of props extracted from the provided React elements.
+The second argument is either a props-extracting function or an object which allows advanced control (all options described below).
+It returns an array of props extracted from React elements you provide.

 ### `propsExtractor`